jafingerhut/clojure-rte/README.md

 <img src="img/symbolic-finite-automaton.png" alt="Symbolic Finite Automaton" width="300"/>

 This means that the
-time complexity of matching a sequence, `rte-execute` against the pattern is `O(n)` where `n` is the length of the sequence.
+time complexity of matching a sequence, `rte-execute`, against a pattern is `O(n)` where `n` is the length of the sequence.
 I.e., the time to perform the match is not a function of the complexity of the pattern; it is only a function of the sequence length.
 On the